loganrooks/mcp-vector-database/docs/project-specifications.md

 ### Executive Summary

 We propose to build **PhiloGraph** - a specialized knowledge platform that combines semantic search capabilities with relationship modeling for philosophical texts.
 The system will serve both individual researchers through a CLI and larger audiences via an MCP interface and web platform.
-Beginning with a focused MCP server providing immediate utility for essay writing and research, the platform will strategically expand to fulfill the complete vision.
+Beginning with a focused MCP server providing immediate utility for essay writing and research, built upon an extensible core, the platform will strategically expand to fulfill the complete vision.
 This document outlines the high-level vision, architecture, key design considerations, and strategic implementation roadmap.

 ## 1. Core Vision

 PhiloGraph will be a comprehensive tool for philosophical research that:

 1.  **Connects ideas across texts** through explicit relationship modeling and semantic similarity
 2.  **Organizes knowledge flexibly** - supporting both traditional hierarchical structures and non-hierarchical exploration
 3.  **Enables sophisticated queries** combining semantic search with relationship traversal
 4.  **Supports research workflows** from discovery to writing and citation
 5.  **Functions across multiple interfaces** (CLI, MCP, web) to serve different user needs
-6. **Delivers immediate utility** with a focused initial implementation
+6.  **Delivers immediate utility** with a focused initial implementation built for expandability

 ## 2. User Stories